JefGrailet/treenet/v3/README.md

 In addition to re-factoring some features which were neglected before, `TreeNET` v3.0 also comes with a re-organized source code which is specifically designed to add new ways of building and interpreting a *network tree* (i.e., the data structure used by `TreeNET` to model a target network after its subnets).
 These new algorithms will be released along updated versions of `TreeNET` when available.

 On a side note, the source code was also adapted to be able to make a emergency save of the data when a resource issue arises while probing.

 ---

+### Improved alias resolution and route treatment

+From version 3.2 and onwards, `TreeNET` offers new improvements for the alias resolution and traceroute steps, such as a better probe scheduling (in alias resolution) and utilites in the traceroute module to detect traceroute anomalies (such as rate-limited hops) and mitigate them as much as possible.

+---